tempor1s/msconsole-old/README.md

 Are you lazy and don't want to go to your dashboard and plug in the acccess token to mark your attendance as present, well try Make Checkin.

-There is also a Brute force implementation of marking yourself present for the MakeSchool attendence tracker if you don't know the access code.

-Never be marked tardy again! :)

 ![Word Generation](/static/img/gen.gif)

 ### Prerequisites